cardboard-iguana/cardboard-iguana.com/notes/nmap.md

 * `--script` — Run specified scripts, or all scripts in a specified category (as applicable).
 Also accepts wildcard matches (e.g., `ftp*`).
 See next section for script category breakdown.
 * `--source-port` — Specify the source port for a scan. possibly useful to evade some firewall rules?
 * `--spoof-mac` — Use a spoofed MAC address for the scan.
 Obviously only matters when you’re on the same subnet as the target; otherwise has the same caveats as IP spoofing.
 * `--top-ports` — Scan only the X most common ports.
 Nmap’s default is `--top-ports 1000`.
+Can be useful for detecting locked-down hosts (use `--top-ports 10 -Pn`).
 Overridden when using `-p`.
 * `--traceroute` — Perform a traceroute between the attacker and target systems.
 Note that nmap’s traceroute works in the opposite fashion (high TTL to low TTL) than traceroute/tracert.
 Note that most routers will not send ICMP TTL exceeded packets, and will thus show up as `*`.
 * `--ttl` — Set a custom TTL.
 Does not always work as you’d expect in my experience!
 * `--version-intensity` — Determine how much service information to collect (and thus how noisy the associated probes will be) with `-sV`.
 Ranges from 0 – 9; `--version-light` is equivalent to 2, `--version-all` is equivalent to 9.